-Vivian Isabel is a middle school English teacher, writer, and actress.
+Vivian Isabel is a secondary English teacher, writer, and actress.

 As a writer, she presents themes of feminism, cultural appreciation, and love in both spoken and written forms.
 Coming from the richness and mystique of Cambodian culture, she strives to bring attention to Asian-American writers and artists.
 Written accomplishments include being published in seven volumes of various literary magazines as well as an anthology about Asian-American experiences.